sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * Early review of REST API design/changes
   * Use OpenAPI to define/refine the domain model?!

-^ Controller code is ugly - more annotations than source code. willhaben uses OpenAPI to describe the domain model.
+^ Controller code is ugly, more annotations than source code. willhaben uses OpenAPI to describe the domain model.

 ---